 Scones are highly crispy and crunchy outside, with tenderness in the interior.
 They are served all around the world along with afternoon tea or cream tea.

-Historically, scones were of the same size as a medium-sized plate but gradually, with time, their size went to decreasing, and now they are of the same size as biscuits.
+Historically, scones were of the same size as a medium-sized plate, but gradually, with time, their size decreased, and now they are the same size as biscuits.

 When scones are made, the dough is not kneaded, which makes it an extremely tough thud spoiling its classic texture.
 Then the scone is rolled into a ball.
 Then the dough is patted and cut with a cutter to make even pieces of scones.

-The world-famous brands of scones are Marks & Spencer, Becky’s bakery scones, and Wholefood market plain scones.
+The world-famous brands of scones are Marks & Spencer, Becky’s Bakery scones, and Wholefood Market plain scones.
 Scones are highly consumed in countries like America, Scotland, England, and South Africa.
-Here people love eating scones with an afternoon tea or cream tea.
+Here people love eating scones with afternoon tea or cream tea.

 Main Differences Between Biscuits and Scones